web3os-org/kernel/README.md

 [![Watchers](https://img.shields.io/github/watchers/web3os-org/kernel?style=social)](https://github.com/web3os-org/kernel)
 [![Stars](https://img.shields.io/github/stars/web3os-org/kernel?style=social)](https://github.com/web3os-org/kernel)

-A crypto-enhanced web-based operating system empowering users with a variety of uses:
+A decentralized web-based operating system for the next web, empowering users and developers to:

 - Easily install virtually any npm package
+- Customize the OS to suit your individual needs
-- Write scripts using these packages to perform any tasks
+- Write scripts to perform particular tasks
-- Write full applications that hook into the Web3OS Kernel
+- Write full applications that can create windows
-- Write modules that can be imported to alter how the system operates
+- Interact with crypto wallets and smart contracts
+- Utilize a number of P2P protocols within the browser

 The project is still very young, and proper documentation and organization is Coming Soon™.